-‘Wheel of Fortune’s 10 Biggest Winners, Ranked
+‘Wheel of Fortune’s 10 Biggest Winners Ever

-Below, are some of the biggest winners to date, ranked by their prize totals.
+Below are some of the biggest winners to date, ranked by their prize totals.

 Jinger Lough on Wheel of Fortune